HEMIPLEGIC GAIT

 Hemiplegic Gait

 The normal hip and knee swing as well as leg circumduction are compromised in a hemiplegic gait.
-Hemiplegia causes reduced motor control and a changed range of motion at the joints because of paralysis, weakness, and spasticity on one side of the body.
-In addition to exhibiting weakness, the Gluteus maximus, quadriceps, and plantarflexors begin to exhibit spastic reactions to rapid stretching.
+Hemiplegia causes reduced motor control and a changed range of motion at the joints because of paralysis, weakness, and spasticity.
+In addition to exhibiting weakness, the Gluteus maximus, quadriceps, and plantar flexors begin to exhibit spastic reactions to rapid stretching.
 In eight out of ten stroke survivors, hemiparesis is present.
-If you have it, you could find it difficult to stand up, walk, or keep your balance.
-On your weaker side, you might also experience numbness or tingling.
+If your child has it, he or she could find it difficult to stand up, walk, or keep his or her balance.
+On their weaker side, your child might also experience numbness or tingling.

 Analyzing the Hemiplegic Gait